ELRC provides childcare subsidies to income-eligible parents/guardians.

 ELRC provides childcare subsidies to income-eligible parents/guardians with children under the age of 13 if the parents/guardians are working and/or enrolled in training or education programs.
 In addition, older children (ages 13 to 19) who are developmentally disabled and unable to care for themselves may also qualify for subsidized care.
 Parents may choose any child care facility that participates in the CCIS program.
 CCIS pays a portion of the childcare cost directly to the child care provider, and parents/guardians are responsible for a co-payment, based on family size and income.

-The following table shows the ELRC Income Guidelines based on family size and maximum yearly family income to qualify for childcare subsidy (May 2017).
+The following table shows the ELRC Income Guidelines based on family size and maximum yearly family income to qualify for the childcare subsidy (May 6, 2019).

 Applicants must also meet the following conditions: